Skip to content

 • Consistent Process: Same workflow for dependencies and feature work

-• Future-Proof: Branch protection already in place for future contributors
+• Future-Proof: Branch protection remains in place for future contributors

 Use Cases